Yes, it’s still early, but the Mariners’ solid start to the 2021 season has some troubling signs

 So, in other words, a lot of teams are struggling at the plate, not just Seattle.
 But if the Mariners want to contend for 162 games, they need more consistency from their rotation, and they desperately need their offense not to be so top-heavy.

 What has mitigated the low average is a strong showing in clutch situations.
-The Mariners ranked third in the majors in hitting with runners in scoring position (.279/.352/.517 for a .869 OPS), and fourth with the bases loaded (.385/.412/538, .950).
+The Mariners through Monday ranked third in the majors in hitting with runners in scoring position (.279/.352/.517 for a .869 OPS), and fourth with the bases loaded (.385/.412/538, .950).
 Seager has been particularly lethal, with a .526 average with runners in scoring position.

-It helps explain why the Mariners rank 15th in runs scored (4.3 per game), a middle-of-the-pack showing despite lagging near the bottom in numerous offensive categories.
+It helps explain why the Mariners ranked 15th in runs scored per game (4.3, but down to 4.1 after being blanked by the Astros), a middle-of-the-pack showing despite lagging near the bottom in numerous offensive categories.
 Yet that sort of production with runners in scoring position is almost certainly not sustainable.
 They will need to get much stronger overall to keep winning.
 Not just to get more balance in the order but to get them through the inevitable time when Haniger, France and Seager (who is third in the majors in runs batted in) come down to earth.

 There’s no doubt that new blood will come from within the farm system.
 At some point soon — and I have no idea exactly when, to anticipate your next question — outfielder Jarred Kelenic will be called up.
 Kelenic could energize the Mariners’ offense by himself, based on pure talent.
 And catcher Cal Raleigh, a switch-hitter who had 22 homers in the minors in 2019, the last time minor-league ball was played, will be up at some point, too, and could provide a jolt.

 General manager Jerry Dipoto will no doubt continue to scour the waiver wires and other teams’ rosters in pursuit of offensive help.
 On Tuesday, he acquired infielder Jack Mayfield off waivers from the Angels.
-Shed Long, who stood to push Moore at second base until his shin injury lingered, was moved to the 60-day disabled list.
+Shed Long, who stood to push Moore at second base until his shin injury lingered, was moved to the 60-day injured list.

 One key factor that will likely impact the trajectory of the Mariners’ offense is the scheduled start of the minor-league season May 4 (Class AAA Tacoma is set to debut May 6).
 Consider that White has played his entire (admittedly still brief) major-league career with no minor leagues in operation.
 He is one of many on the current roster who could benefit by an opportunity to tinker with mechanics against real competition away from the pressure of the majors.
 And getting AAA experience could well be the final step for top prospects such as Kelenic and Raleigh.
 Same goes for pitcher Logan Gilbert, who is being slow-played by the Mariners because he had no innings last year except for a minimal number at the alternate site.
 Gilbert will be in their rotation at some point this year.

-Meanwhile, the Mariners’ fast start, which finds them sitting in unexpected playoff position, is highly encouraging — but also highly worrisome.
+Meanwhile, the Mariners’ fast start, which finds them (for now) sitting in unexpected playoff position, is highly encouraging — but also highly worrisome.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.